Module Catalogue 2025/26

 Assessment Rationale And Relationship

 The first section of the module (Palaeolithic, Mesolithic, Neolithic) is assessed by a single essay.
-This is supported by a formative assessment involving submission of an essay plan and bibliography, followed by discussion with module leader.
+This is supported by a formative assessment involving submission of an essay plan and bibliography, on which brief written feedback will be provided.
 The second essay question will cover the Bronze Age or Iron Age.

 The above arrangements provide for a structured progression through the module content and a close connection between the material covered, the learning outcomes, and the assessment.